-All hospitals in the country are required to measure patient satisfaction in the same way.
+All hospitals in the country are required to measure patient experience in the same way.
 The benefit of using a standard process is that health care consumers are able to compare hospitals.
-Comparison data for patient satisfaction is one element to consider when selecting a hospital provider.
+Comparison data for patient experience is one element to consider when selecting a hospital provider.

-- Over 5,000 Overlake patients are asked annually to rate their experience with the facility, competency and skill of physicians and nurses, responsiveness of hospital staff and overall satisfaction.
+- Over 5,000 Overlake patients are asked annually to rate their experience with the facility, competency and skill of physicians and nurses, responsiveness of hospital staff and overall experience.

 - Teams at Overlake regularly review survey results to identify where we are doing well and where we have opportunity for improvement.

-Overlake performs above the state and national average for patient satisfaction with pain control, providing discharge information about recovery at home, and the percentage of patients that report they would recommend Overlake to friends and family.
-Additionally Overlake has the highest patient satisfaction in the state and is in the top percentile in the nation for the way our physicians communicate with their patients.
+Overlake performs above the state and national average for patient experience with pain control, providing discharge information about recovery at home, and the percentage of patients that report they would recommend Overlake to friends and family.
+Additionally Overlake has among the highest patient experience ratings in the state and is in the top percentile in the nation for the way our physicians communicate with their patients.

 Read more about our scores and compare them to other local hospitals.